 I recently spoke about media careers to college students at the National Broadcasting Society AERho Convention.
-We were in the heart of the Disneyland Resort, amidst thousands of tourists wearing Mickey Mouse ears and celebrating America’s greatest media brand.
-It was the perfect place to discuss the future of media and how these aspiring young professionals could rule it.
-It also was a great demo of the difference between old school and new school mentalities…
+We gathered in the heart of the Disneyland Resort, amidst thousands of tourists wearing Mickey Mouse ears and celebrating America’s greatest media brand.
+It served as the perfect stage for discussing the future of media and how these aspiring young professionals could rule it.
+It also demonstrated the difference between old school and new school mentalities…

 The panel included myself and a couple of senior execs from traditional ad agencies.
-Both were successful older men with really nice ties.
-(Yes, I was tie-less.)
-One seemed like the kind of guy I’d love to work with — cheerful and encouraging.
-The other harumphed about his agency’s internship program, the importance of dressing correctly in a job interview, and how arriving too early was just as bad as coming late…
+Both were successful older men with nice ties.
+(I went tie-less.)
+One seemed like the kind of guy I’d love to work with: cheerful and encouraging.
+The other harumphed about his agency’s internship program, the importance of dressing correctly in a job interview, and how arriving too early was just as bad as coming late.

 Way to excite the kids there, pops!
 And thanks for reminding me why I started my own business.

-Yes, I know, all that noise about proper attire and punctuality perfectly “suited” the the aspiring middle managers in the audience.
-If you need a job in corporate media, follow the rules of decorum.
-(Then again, when I wore a suit to my interview at MCA Records eons ago, I was ridiculed by my future boss, and MCA was the most corporate label in history.
-And if you’re a designer or writer and show up to an ad agency in your Brooks Brothers finest, you better have one hell of a creative portfolio.)
+Yes, I know, all that noise about proper attire and punctuality perfectly “suited” the aspiring middle managers in the audience.
+If you crave a job in corporate media, follow the rules of decorum.
+Then again, when I wore a suit to my interview at MCA Records eons ago, my future boss ridiculed me (“Nice suit!”), even though MCA was the most corporate label in music history.
+And if you’re a designer or writer and show up to an ad agency in your Brooks Brothers finest, you better have one hell of a creative portfolio.

-What grumpy exec myopically ignored was the fact that many media success stories today don’t even involve a single job interview.
+Dress code aside, grumpy exec myopically ignored the fact that many media success stories today don’t even involve a single job interview.
 And that the corporate media jobs he so proudly promoted are becoming fewer and fewer and fewer…

 Welcome to the New Media World Order

-Indeed, after we met that afternoon, we decided to work together.
+After we met later that afternoon, we decided to work together.
 And neither of us wore a tie.
 In fact, Barzak’s cool goatee seemed the more fitting accessory.

 Another example is multi-talented film director Dane Boedigheimer.
-I stumbled across his clever online videos, which featured impressive low-budget special effects.
-Although he graduated from film school, he let his videos on various sites do the talking.
-One day he came up with an idea for a talking piece of citrus fruit, the resulting video exploded online, and eventually evolved into the hit YouTube and Cartoon Network series The Annoying Orange.
+I stumbled across his creative and wickedly funny online videos, which featured impressive low-budget special effects.
+Although he graduated from film school, that didn’t suffice; instead, he needed his videos on various sites do the talking.
+One day he came up with an idea for a talking citrus fruit, the resulting video exploded online and eventually evolved into the hit YouTube and Cartoon Network series The Annoying Orange.

 Of course, what I’m describing won’t fit everyone.